strongloop/strong-supervisor/README.md

                      Disable timestamping of supervisor log messages.
   --syslog           Send supervisor and collected worker logs to syslog,
                        unsupported on Windows.
-  --metrics BACKEND  Send metrics to custom backend (default is no custom).
+  --metrics BACKEND  Report metrics to custom backend.
+Implies `--profile`.
   -p,--pid FILE      Write supervisor's pid to FILE, failing if FILE already
                        has a valid pid in it (default is no pid file).
   --cluster N        Set the cluster size (default is off, but see below).
-  --no-profile       Disable reporting profile data to StrongOps (default is to
-		       profile if registration data is found).
-Does not affect local reporting using --metrics option.
+  --profile          Start the agent.
+Report to StrongOps if registration data
+                       is found (this is the default).
+  --no-profile       Do not start the agent, do not report to StrongOps,
+                       do not report metrics.
-  -C,--control CTL   Listen for local control messages on CTL (default `pmctl),
+  -C,--control CTL   Listen for local control messages on CTL (default `pmctl`),
                        only supported when clustered.
   --no-control       Do not listen for local control messages.